1969 CHEVROLET CUSTOM EL CAMINO SS 396

-Of all the not-my-Rubicon I have owned, this has by far been my favorite four-wheeled vehicle.
-It didn't have A/C and I drove it in balmy Tampa year round, but I still loved it ...my girlfriend, not so much - though I know she liked to drive it in cooler weather.
-It looked bad ass and was great for standing burnouts.
+Of all the not-my-Rubicon I have owned, this was my favorite four-wheeled vehicle because it looked bad ass and was great for standing burnouts.
+It didn't have A/C and I drove it in balmy Tampa year round, but I still loved it.
+But my girlfriend, not so much - though I know she liked to drive it in cooler weather.
 She would get way more attention in it in one day than I ever could.
 I used to call it The Blast Furnace because of the heat that would radiate through the fire wall.
 The previous owner lived in Los Angeles and I found it listed on the internet in early 2004 - my buddy Kugler was living there at the time and checked it out for me.
 A week later, it was crossing the country on a flatbed.
 It is a numbers matching SS that I decided to sell in order to pay for EMT, Fire Academy, and Paramedic school.
 It was bought by a gentlemen from Pennsylvania (coincidently), who spent his winters in Clermont, FL with his wife.
 He had just passed his body shop business on to one of his sons and planned to do a frame-off restoration on it.
 So, it went to a good home.

 This is part of the ad I placed when it was for sale...

 THIS IS NOT A CLONE – IT IS AN ORIGINAL, VERIFIABLE, SERIAL-MATCHING SS 396.